MATHS 1015 - Advanced Mathematical Perspectives I

 2. appreciate the difference between discrete and continuum modelling approaches

-3. appreciate the need for statistical analysis of data
+3. appreciate the need for statistics in parameter estimation

 4. be able to develop their own rigorous mathematical arguments